-- 2007-2008, Permit Year (PY) 2-3 MRSWMP monitoring included a Dry Run, First Flush and two dry weather events using Urban Watch protocols.
-Twenty-three outfalls >18" - 2009-2010, PY 4-5 monitoring was adjusted to follow First Flush protocols for both wet and dry weather events (1 wet, 3 dry).
-Twenty-three outfalls >18" - 2011, PY 6 monitoring followed First Flush protocols for both wet and dry weather events (2 wet, 2 dry).
-Twenty-three outfalls >18" - 2012-2013, PY 7 of 1st Phase II MS4 Permit and PY1 of 2nd Phase II MS4 Permit monitoring followed First Flush protocols for both wet and dry weather events (2 wet, 2 dry).
-However, the number of outfalls changed to complement the ASBS Special Protection monitoring requirements. - 2014-2021, PY2 PY9 of 2nd Phase II MS4 Permit followed First Flush protocols for one wet and one dry weather events at the reduced number of outfalls to complement the ASBS Special Protection monitoring requirements.
+- 2007-2008, Permit Year 2-3 MRSWMP monitoring included a Dry Run, First Flush and two dry weather events using Urban Watch protocols.
+Twenty-three outfalls >18" - 2009-2010, Permit Year 4-5 monitoring was adjusted to follow First Flush protocols for both wet and dry weather events (1 wet, 3 dry).
+Twenty-three outfalls >18" - 2011, Permit Year 6 monitoring followed First Flush protocols for both wet and dry weather events (2 wet, 2 dry).
+Twenty-three outfalls >18" - 2012-2013, Permit Year 7 and PY1 of new permit monitoring followed First Flush protocols for both wet and dry weather events (2 wet, 2 dry).
+However, the number of outfalls changed to complement the ASBS Special Protection monitoring requirements. - 2014, New Permit PY 2 followed First Flush protocols for one wet and one dry weather events at the reduced number of outfalls to complement the ASBS Special Protection monitoring requirements. - 2015-2021....?